MimikaEuphorika/MimikaEuphorika/README.md

 - 👋 Hi, I’m @MimikaEuphorika
-I am basically the community manager for terraria in spanish I am re-learning code, I am brand new to github and im getting the hang of C# barely
+I am basically the community manager for terraria in spanish I am brand new to github and im getting the hang of C# barely
 <3

 <!---